-- Just before we moved, we asked somebody for restaurant ideas and they opened their response by saying Miami used to "known only for crab claws and cocaine."
+- Just before we moved, we asked somebody for restaurant ideas and they opened their response by saying Miami used to be "known only for crab claws and cocaine."
 I think this was meant to insult some chapter in the Miami's history, but the phrase amuses me.
 I've adopted that as my mantra -- whenever somebody asks me what the deal is with Miami, I now explain that it's all about crab claws and cocaine.

 - There are a million "sushi and ceviche" restaurants.
 Why this combination?
 Probably because it's two ways to use raw fish, so perhaps less of their fish goes to waste.
 My wife and I like this, because I like sushi but not ceviche, and she likes ceviche but not sushi.

 - There are pretty darn good locals specials during the week in Miami Beach.
 Can't beat $10 steak night at the Brazilian place.